States of Jersey

 (2) A

-Minister shall not be required to present a report under paragraph (1)
+Minister is not required to present a report under paragraph (1) if the

 practicable to present the report before the delegation ends.